Adoption in Western Australia

 When a placement commences, an Adoption Plan is drawn up between the birth parents and the adoptive parent/s.
 This may include arrangements for contact between the child and the birth parents.
 The Adoption Plan must be approved by the Family Court of Western Australia, but can be changed by agreement between the parties as the child’s needs change, with approval of the court.

-Whose consent is required?
+Whose consent is required to adopt a child?

 Under the Adoption Act 1994, the consent of the child’s legal parents is required.
 Where the child is aged 12 or more, the child’s consent is also required.
 (Section 17)